rnowling/rnowling.github.io/_posts/2025-08-09-zero-shot-spam-classification.md

 back to the "unsure" prediction if its not.

 In terms of computationally efficiency, it was a disaster.
-While the logistic regression model can train on and classify the emails on a single CPU in less than an hour, it took ~12 hours to classify 1/5 of the emails with the LLM running on 32 cores.
+While the logistic regression model can train on and classify the emails on a single CPU in less than an hour, it took an hour to classify 1/5 of the emails with the LLM running on an Nvidia GeForce 4060 Ti GPU.
 Now, there is a lot of room for optimization in my implementation.
-For example, I am using the llama.cpp server and a Python client that does the prompting via REST.
+For example, I am using the ollama server and a Python client that does the prompting via REST.
 There is overhead to the REST calls.
-Further, I'm not using any form of batching (pipelining).
-Regardless of those details, however, the logistic regression model only needs to compute a single dot product between two vectors of ~100k values per email, while the LLM needs to evaluate perform arithmetic on 8-billion parameters.
+Regardless of those details, however, the logistic regression model only needs to compute a single dot product between two vectors of ~100k values per email, while the LLM needs to evaluate perform arithmetic on 3-billion parameters.

 ## Approaches for Improvements
 There are a few ways to improve the accuracy of the LLM classifier: